-The employer contributes pre-tax dollars to the employee's account.
+The employer contributes funds to the employee's account.
 The contributions that the employer makes are excluded from the employee's gross income.
 The employee may be reimbursed for qualified medical expenses.
-Employees can retain HRAs into retirement.
+Employees can retain HRAs into retirement, if provision is defined in the Plan Document.

 Health Reimbursement Arrangements are authorized under Treasury and IRS Notice 2002-45 and Revenue Ruling 2002-41.
+Since unused funds may carry over from one plan year to the next, participants have incentive to use their funds wisely so that they can save for future expenses.
+HRAs are commonly used with high-deductible health plans (HDHP) and other consumer-driven health plans.

-Since unused funds carry over from one plan year to the next, participants have incentive to use their funds wisely so that they can save for future expenses.
-Because of this, HRAs are commonly used with high-deductible health plans (HDHP) and other consumer-driven health plans.
 As deductibles and co-payments increase to control the cost of health insurance premiums, HRAs can maintain employee benefits and help prevent increased out-of-pocket expense.